West Manchester Police promotes four

 Snyder said having the lieutenants was part of his recommendations for changes in the organizational structure.
-He wanted more administration leadership at the top.
+He wanted more administrative leadership at the top.

 The two sergeants will be managing a platoon for patrol, according to the chief.

-"(The promotions) will really solidify how the department starts to operate," he said.
+"(The promotions) will really solidify how the department starts to operate," Snyder said.

 Jordan's been with the department for nine years and is its only drug recognition expert.
 Bruckhart, an officer there for 10 years, has worked as a narcotics detective and made 556 felony drug arrests with a 100 percent conviction rate.

-All four have received multiple awards during their time.
+All four have received multiple awards during their employment.

-Future: Snyder said the four of them are the future of the department.
+Future: Snyder said the four men are the future of the department.